med7at69/IEC104-RTU-Simulator/readme.md

 	c.
 Any number of RTUs or systems to be simulated by the program.

 2-	IOA database file (for example iodata.csv): It is a comma separated values file format or “.csv” which should be in folder “data”.
 Folder “Data” should be in the same folder where the program starts in.
 In the file you can define the IOA signals such that SPI, DPI, NVA, SVA, FLT, SCO, DCO, RCO.
 Each RTU may have separated IOA data file or multiple RTUs can share the same IOA signals data file.
 In the IOA database file, IO signals are indexed and grouped by index numbers.
 You can send IO signals from all RTUs to the connected SCADA master stations at once by using index numbers.
+For monitoring IO (SPI, DPI, AMI) a filter conditions could be added, and program will wait (for time out in ms) to receive filter conditions before sending the IO signal.
+Also, a delay time in seconds could be applied after sending each IO.
+Filter conditions will not be used during sending “GI” signals or command reply.

 3-	Log files for all RTUs are saved in folder “log”.
 Folder “log” will be created in the same folder where the program starts in.

 When the program starts it will:
 1-	Read the program arguments if provided by user.

-2-	If initial file is not provided in program arguments, then the program will use the default iec104rs.csv

-3-	Read the initial file to get the NTP servers and RTUs as described later.
+2-	If initial file is not provided in program arguments, then the program will use the default iec104rs.csv 3-	Read the initial file to get the NTP servers and RTUs as described later.
 4-	Each RTU should have name, RTU number, port number to listen on and IOA data file (in "data" folder).
 5-	To speed up the loading of RTUs, program will not start any RTU connection until load all RTUs in memory.

-6-	If user type index number and press “send” button, then the program will send all IO signals grouped by this index number in all IOA database files of different RTUs to the connected master stations.
-This function is helpful specially when you want to compare between two SCADA master stations, for example one new and the other is the legacy working system.
+6-	If user type index number and press “send” button, then the program will send all IO signals grouped by this index number for typed time duration in seconds in all IOA database files of different RTUs to the connected master stations.
+This function is helpful especially when you want to compare between two SCADA master stations, for example one new and the other is the legacy working system.
+7-	If index typed is “0” then program will send all IOA to all connected RTUs for the typed time duration at once.
+8-	If any monitoring IO (SPI, DPI, AMI) in the IOA database csv file has filter conditions defined then the program will wait (for time out in ms) to receive filter conditions before sending the IO signal.
+Also, if a delay time in seconds is defined then it will be applied after sending each IO.
+9-	Filter conditions will not be used during sending “GI” signals or command reply.

-7-	The simulator will not send “Testfr act” but it will wait until receiving “testfr act” from the connected SCADA system and will reply by “testfr con” and log the test frame period in the RTU log file.
+10-	The simulator will not send “Testfr act” but it will wait until receiving “testfr act” from the connected SCADA system and will reply by “testfr con” and log the test frame period in the RTU log file.

-8-	If idle time (configured in the initial file for each RTU in seconds) passed without send/receive data then the program simulator will disconnect the connection to restart working connection again.
+11-	If idle time (configured in the initial file for each RTU in seconds) passed without send/receive data, then the program simulator will disconnect the connection to restart working connection again.

 ===========================================================================